Definition - small parasitic worms that affect the small intestines.

 5. South Korea

-Drink wine Champagne, Bordeaux, Burgundy—with a countryside that's practically synonymous with wine, it's no wonder the French pop the cork more often than we do.
+What you can learn from France Drink wine Champagne, Bordeaux, Burgundy—with a countryside that's practically synonymous with wine, it's no wonder the French pop the cork more often than we do.
 In fact, they sip a glass of wine daily, while the average American imbibes just one a week.
 Yet moderate drinkers (one glass per day for women) slash their risk of heart disease by up to 40 percent, according to the Harvard School of Public Health.
 More good news: A glass of red wine from southwestern France—specifically, Madiran—may have up to five times as many procyanidins (antioxidants that improve blood vessel function) as one from another country, thanks to the area's traditional production techniques, which allow grapes to ferment longer.

-Eat more garlic No Korean meal is complete without kimchi— a side dish that's heavy on raw garlic.
+What you can learn from South Korea Eat more garlic No Korean meal is complete without kimchi— a side dish that's heavy on raw garlic.
 The secret to its heart-protecting power is an enzyme in the garlic that prevents cholesterol from sticking to artery walls.
 But it's released only when the cloves are finely chopped or crushed, and heating weakens its effects.
 Top fish, pasta, or veggies with chopped fresh garlic just before serving, or get kimchi in the supermarket or online at koamart.com.

 Where women don't get fat (though there's plenty of food)